 - ¼ cup (60 ml) freshly squeezed Meyer lemon juice

 - 4 tablespoons (56 grams) unsalted butter, chilled and cut into small cubes

 - Pour one inch of water into a medium pot that accommodates your heat-proof glass bowl without letting it touch the water's surface.
 Bring water to a simmer over medium heat.

 - In a food processor or mortar and pestle, combine the sugar, grapefruit zest, and vanilla seeds, and pulse or mash until well combined and very fragrant.

 - Whisk together for one minute to distribute the sugar.
-Place the bowl over the pot with simmering water and whisk constantly for about 30 seconds, or until the sugar is dissolved.
+Place the bowl over the pot with simmering water and whisk constantly until the sugar is dissolved, about 30 seconds.

-- Add the grapefruit juice and lemon juice and cook, whisking frequently, until the curd reads 170° F and has the consistency of sour cream, about 10 minutes.
+- Add the grapefruit juice and lemon juice and cook, whisking frequently, until the curd reads 170° F and has the consistency of sour cream, about 15 minutes.
 Remove the bowl from the heat.

 - Whisk in the cold butter little by little, waiting until each addition is completely incorporated before adding more.

 - Strain the curd through a fine-mesh sieve into a clean bowl.